-It is a small, slow-growing tree reaching height of up to 12 m (39 ft ) in its natural habitat, with a slender trunk up to 30 cm (1 ft) in diameter, though is more commonly 5 to 10 m (16 to 32 ft) tall and has ascending branches that form a narrow, rounded or irregular crown.
+It is a slow-growing, small tree attaining heights of up to 12 m (39 ft ) in its natural habitat, with a slender trunk up to 30 cm (1 ft) in diameter.
+More typically, it is 5 to 10 m (16 to 32 ft) tall, with ascending branches forming a narrow, rounded or irregular crown.
 The bark is grey-brown and smooth.

-The leaves are made up of three to five, dark glossy green oval leaflets of variable size, ranging in length from 4 to 13 cm (1.6 to 5 in).
-They release a strong, resinous aroma when crushed and are on the tree throughout the year, though some leaf-exchange occurs at the transition from the dry to rainy season.
+The leaves consist of three to five dark glossy green, oval leaflets of variable size, ranging in length from 4 to 13 cm (1.6 to 5 in).
+When crushed, they release a strong, resinous aroma and remain on the tree throughout the year.
+Some leaf exchange occurs, however, during the transition from the dry to the rainy season.

-The flowers are small, white, and are borne on branched clusters arising from the sides and ends of the branches.
-They bloom on and off throughout the year, though are most abundant in winter, which coincides with the dry season in its native range.
-They are followed by small, green egg-shaped fruit, 0.6 to 1.4 cm (0.2 to 0.6 in) long, becoming near black when ripe with a single seed inside.
+The flowers are small, white and borne in branched clusters arising at the ends of the branches.
+They bloom on-and-off throughout the year, though they are most abundant in winter, coinciding with the dry season in its native range.
+Fertilised flowers develop into small, green egg-shaped fruit, 0.6 to 1.4 cm (0.2 to 0.6 in) long, becoming near black when ripe with a single seed inside.

 The leaves, twigs and wood yield on steam distillation an essential oil known as 'Amyris oil'.
-Amyris oil is used as a fragrance component in cosmetics and perfumes, as well as in aromatherapy and sometimes serves as a substitute for true Sandalwood oil, from Santalum album.
+Amyris oil is used as a fragrance component in cosmetics and perfumes and for aromatherapy.
+It also serves as a substitute for true Sandalwood oil from Santalum album.

 Amyris oil is a pale- or brown-yellow viscous liquid with a slightly sweet, faintly woody cedar-like aroma.
 Oil yields range from 2 to 4%, depending on the proportion of new to old growth in the distilled material.
-Optimum yield and quality is obtained from mature wood that has been left to season or dry for five to six months, and storage of the oil for two to three months further improves its aroma.
+Optimal oil yields and quality are achieved using mature wood that has dried for five to six months.
+And storage of the oil for two to three months further improves its aroma.

-The wood is dense and heavy, in the 900 to 1100 kg per cubic meter (62 to 68 lb per cubic ft) range, and has high natural resistance to decay and wood-boring insects, on account of its resinous qualities.
-However, the logs come in small diameter lengths, which makes sawing them into lumber impractical and, besides, are more valuable distilled for their essential oil.
+The wood is dense and heavy, in the 900 to 1100 kg per cubic meter (62 to 68 lb per cubic ft) range, and has high natural resistance to decay and wood-boring insects because of its resinous qualities.
+However, the logs come in small diameter lengths, making sawing them into lumber impractical.
+Besides, they are more valuable distilled for their essential oil.

-It is not usually cultivated, the material from which the oil is produced coming almost exclusively from wild trees.
-The soil in its natural habitat is known to be free-draining and neutral to alkaline in nature, generally in the pH 7.0 to 8.5 range.
+West Indian sandalwood is not usually cultivated, with most material used to produce the oil sourced from wild trees.
+The soil in its natural habitat is free-draining and neutral to alkaline in nature, generally in the pH 7.0 to 8.5 range.
 It has good tolerance to limestone soils.